Dune lark

 The dune lark (Calendulauda erythrochlamys) is a species of lark in the family Alaudidae.
-It is endemic to Namibia where its natural habitat is subtropical or tropical dry lowland grassland.
+It is Namibia's only endemic bird.

+Its natural habitat is subtropical or tropical dry lowland grassland.

 The dune lark is the only avian creature that has evolved the ability to survive in the Namib Desert, which is one of the driest regions in the world.

 Taxonomy

 The dune lark was formally described in 1853 by the English naturalist Hugh Strickland based on specimens collected in Damaraland, a coastal belt near Walvis Bay in Namibia.
 He coined the binomial name Alauda erythrochlamys.
 The dune lark is now one of eight larks placed in the genus Calendulauda that was introduced by the English zoologist Edward Blyth in 1855.
 The name Calendulauda combines the names of two other lark genera: Calendula and Alauda.
 The specific epithet erythrochlamys combines Ancient Greek ερυθρος/eruthros meaning "red" with χλαμυς/khlamus, χλαμυδος/khlamudos meaning "cloak".